In January the pathfinders started out the new year with service by volunteering at our local food bank.

-- Brad and Tracey Hall, Directors of the BC Pioneers Pathfinder Club
+Brad and Tracey Hall, directors of the Battle Creek Pioneers Pathfinder Club

 The Pathfinder Pledge & Law is an important part of Pathfinders.

 Thousands of Pathfinders each year learn and choose to abide by the requirements of the Pathfinder

 Pledge and Law for the sole purpose of growing closer to their fellow men and women, and to their Creator.